Mekler's Construction and Murphy's Law for 2-Nilpotent Groups: Transfer principles

 \begin{proposition} Let $\Msf$ be a Mekler group.
 Then $\Th(\Msf)$ is non-distal. \end{proposition} \begin{proof} We show that $\Msf$ admits a non-constant totally indiscernible sequence.
 Consider an infinite sequence $(\gamma_i)_{i\in \mathbb{N}}$ of elements of type $1^\iota$ which are independent over $\braket{\Zsf,\tE^\nu,\tE^p}$.
 By \Cref{prop:CharacterisationIndiscernible}, this sequence is totally indiscernible.
 It only remains to show that such a sequence exists, which we briefly justify for the sake of completeness.
 Since $\gG$ is an infinite graph, it has, by Ramsey, an infinite clique (i.e. a subset where every two elements are connected one to the other), or an infinite anticlique (i.e. an infinite subset where no two elements are connected one to the other).
 Since $\gG$ is nice, it cannot have an infinite clique and, therefore, it must have an infinite anticlique $A$.
 By compactness and considering larger and larger products of elements in $A$, we can find elements of type $1^{\iota}$ which are independent over $\braket{\Zsf,\tE^\nu,\tE^p}$. \end{proof}

 A more relevant question is therefore the following:

 \begin{question} Assume that a nice graph $\gG$ admits a distal expansion.
 Does $\Msf(\gG)$ admit a distal expansion? \end{question}

-We will address this question in future work.
 It seems that if $\gG$ admits a linear order $<$ such that the structure $(\gG,<,E)$ is distal, then one can define a natural valuation on $G/\Zsf$ and $\Zsf$, and this additional structure would eliminate all traces of stability that Mekler's construction can bring `on top' of the structure $\gG$.